 “Nearly one-half of employers said it’s taking them longer to fill jobs today than in any other period in the post-industrial era – which not only costs money, but has an impact on productivity and speed to market,” said Irina Novoselsky, CEO of CareerBuilder.

 However, recruiters can and should change the hiring process to cater to job seekers.
-Here's what candidates expect from hiring mangers and how recruiters can create a successful onboarding experience that meets the candidate's expectations.
-[Interested in finding the right recruiting software for your small business?
-Check out our best picks.]
+Here’s what candidates expect from hiring mangers and how recruiters can create a successful onboarding experience that meets the candidate’s expectations.

 Fast application process.